David Livingstone was a Victorian explorer of Africa

 1855: Reaches Linyanti.
 Sets off on a second trip up the Zambezi and reaches the Mosi-oa-Tunya falls (literally “the smoke that thunders”) which he renames the Victoria Falls in honour of the Queen.
 There is now a statue to him at the falls which has his motto inscribed on the base “Christianity, Commerce and Civilisation.”

-1856: Reaches the mouth of the Zambezi river on the coast of the Indian Ocean and was the first European to cross the full width of Southern Africa.
+1856: He reaches the mouth of the Zambezi river on the coast of the Indian Ocean and was the first European to cross the full width of Southern Africa.
 Sails to Mauritius and returns to England in December.

 1857: Livingstone writes about his missionary work in South Africa and resigns from the London Missionary Society as they said he was doing too much exploring and not enough missionary conversions.

-1858: Elected a Fellow of the Royal Society of London.
+1858: He is elected a Fellow of the Royal Society of London.
 Leaves on another mission to the Zambezi region.
 Sails to Cape Town with his wife and son Oswell who remain in the city with the Moffat family.
 Birth of daughter Anna Mary in Kurman.

 1859: Mary and Children return to Britain.
 Livingstone takes an expedition up the Shire River as far as Lake Nyassa.